Why shouldn't I import the application as submitted?

 Can we still provision credentials for applicants to log in, either via a Slate password or our own institution-hosted single sign-on environments?

-Yes, you can absolutely still provision accounts using any method you already are using.
-Single sign-on through Scoir is used to make it easier for applicants to log in to view their status portals, but they still have the ability to log in to Slate using normal log in methods as well.
+Yes, you can absolutely still provision accounts using any method you are already using.
+Single sign-on through Scoir is used to make it easier for applicants to log in to view their status portals, but they still have the ability to log in to Slate using normal login methods as well.

 Will students be encouraged to only access the status portal through Scoir?